 Holly Robinson Peete, Habitat for Humanity and Lowe’s team up for National Women Build Week

-Thousands of women volunteers across the U.S. join together to build affordable housing in their communities
+Women volunteers across the U.S. join together to build affordable housing in their communities

+Nearly 41,000 women from all 50 states have volunteered at the five previous events.
 For more information on Habitat for Humanity’s Women Build program, and to learn about Women Build projects in communities across the U.S., visit Habitat.org/wb or the National Women Build Week tab on http://www.facebook.com/habitat.

 About Habitat for Humanity International

 Habitat for Humanity International is a global nonprofit Christian housing organization that seeks to put God’s love into action by bringing people together to build homes, communities and hope.
 Since 1976, Habitat has served more than 600,000 families by welcoming people of all races, religions and nationalities to construct, rehabilitate or preserve homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 For more information, to donate or to volunteer, please visit www.habitat.org, or follow us at www.facebook.com/habitat or at www.twitter.com/habitat_org or join Habitat’s blog community at www.habitat.org/blog.